Hello everyone. Welcome to a new week!

 - If you post your picture early in the week don’t forget to pop back to see what others have shared and to cast your votes!

-Winners of the last theme
+Winner of the last theme